-Starting with story is going to disappoint a lot of you here to just make pretty pictures, but “Story is King” has got to be the most overstated and under-applied principle of media making.
+Starting with a story is going to disappoint a lot of you here to just make pretty pictures, but “Story is King” has got to be one of the most overstated and under-applied principles of media making.
 This Pixar-coined phrase has graduated to beyond-cliché status because of its importance as a first step in the creation process.
 As able wise man Abe Weissman says “If you’re going to have a voice, you’d better be careful what that voice says.”

 The concept of story applies to both photo and video-making.
-Crafting an image worth “a thousand words” could take a thousand hours of forethought before creating a single frame.
-Because technology makes image making so accessible, modern images are often made thoughtlessly.
+Crafting an image worth “a thousand words” could take a thousand hours of forethought to create a single frame.
+Because technology makes image making so accessible, modern images are often made thoughtlessly, even harmfully.
+I harp on the importance of intentional imagery in its own section here.
 In this world quality trumps quantity.
 You need to figure out what you want to make; don’t rely solely on chance to give you something good by simply pointing a camera and capturing what someone else has made.
-It could be a single frame image or a million frame epic film trilogy.
+It could be a single frame photograph or a million frame epic film motion picture trilogy.
 Either way, figure out if what you want to make is worth making before you begin.
 In media production, the how is fairly easily explained and will comprise 95% of this course.
 For a moment, have some patience as we discuss the what.
-I promise to minimize the philosophical and focus on the actionable.
+I promise to eventually minimize the philosophical and focus on the actionable, but be patient.

 The above is a wonderfully simplistic explanation of why structure matters.
+It will seem self-evident, but after watching lots of students films you’d be shocked at how overlooked some of the basics are.
 The three act structure is likely the most commonly referenced narrative structure.
 It separates your story into a beginning, middle and end.
 Each act culminates in some sort of turning point which then launches the story in a new direction at the opening of the next act.

 Exposition.
 Establish world (status quo).
 Inciting incident kicks off the journey.
 Establishment of “dramatic question”–the big question of the whole show (e.g. “will he get the girl?”)